 Has a small, itchy bump recently appeared on one of your fingers?
 You might have a wart.
 Warts are very common skin conditions caused by the human papillomavirus (HPV) and usually appear somewhere on the hands or feet.
 Warts are benign and usually harmless, but beware—they’re also quite contagious.
 If you’re not careful, that one […]

 Melanoma is a serious form of skin cancer that, if not caught early, can be deadly.
 While Melanoma only accounts for 5% of skin cancer diagnoses, it’s responsible for 75% of skin cancer deaths.
-Houston dermatologist Dr. Perri first became interested in the field of dermatology when an early Melanoma diagnosis saved his father’s life. […]
+Dermatologist Dr. Perri first became interested in the field of dermatology when an early Melanoma diagnosis saved his father’s life.
+Dr. […]

 Warts are caused by any of over 100 different strains of the Human Papillomavirus (HPV) infects tiny cuts in the skin.
 The infection grows in the skin, and a wart is the result.
 But, that’s not the only way you can get a wart.
 Warts are highly contagious, and can be spread by contact with […]